bbauska/meta-react-basics/README.md

 If you want to build an app or a website fully with React, <a href="https://react.dev/learn/start-a-new-react-project" target="_blank" rel="noopener noreferrer">start a new
 React project.</a>

-Add React to an existing project
+<h4>Add React to an existing project</h4>

 If want to try using React in your existing app or a website, <a href="https://react.dev/learn/add-react-to-an-existing-project" target="_blank" rel="noopener noreferrer">add React to an existing project.</a>

 <h4>Next steps</h4>

 Head to the <a href="https://react.dev/learn" target="_blank" rel="noopener noreferrer">Quick Start</a> guide for a tour of
 the most important React concepts you will encounter every day.

-<h7>10:25am 5-11-23 meta-react-basics markdown</h7>
+<h7>1:53pm 5-11-23 meta-react-basics markdown</h7>